Now this is a salad made for summer! It has fresh garden green beans, ripe tomatoes, Parmesan, and pancetta.

-You can substitute bacon for the pancetta, but if pancetta is available, we recommend using it.
-The flavor works marvelously well with the other ingredients.
+You can substitute bacon for the pancetta, but if pancetta is available, I recommend using it.
+It has a beautiful flavor that works well with the beans, tomatoes, and Parmesan.

-Warm Green Bean and Pancetta Salad Recipe
+Warm Green Bean and Pancetta Salad

 - 2 medium sized ripe tomatoes, cored and chopped into 1/2-inch to 1-inch pieces

 - 2 teaspoon honey